shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 “…Lucky guess.”

-The party venture onward, and eventually revert back to normal.
+The party ventured onward, and eventually reverted back to normal.
 Sui returned to normal size, but still had to wrestle himself out of Other Gra’s grip.
 Other Gra no longer craved bagels, and Gra’s skin returned to normal.

 Dog Drathalion noticed the changes reverting and ran into the forest alone.
 She cowered in her cloak as she transformed back into her old self.
 Her hood stretched up to over twice her head size, her tail shortened, and her voice changed.
 Then with a flickering spark, she returned to her normal self.
 She emerged from the woods once again a cat.